-- I’ve included a few handy links of services and products I personally like and use so you can plan your own trip to Goerlitz too.
+- I’ve included a few handy links of services and products I personally like and use so you can plan your own trip to Germany too.
 They are often affiliate links.
 This means I will get a small commission if you book/purchase anything through my links, at no extra costs for you.
-If you like what you are reading and seeing here and would like to support me and my blog please consider using those links.
-It would be like getting me a virtual drink that you don’t have to pay for!
-Thanks!
+Thank you!

 LIKED IT?
 PIN THIS POST FOR LATER!

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
 Also be sure to join 27.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!